Consequences for a Felony

 Felony convictions can affect Public Benefits such as housing, food stamps, educational assistance and worker’s compensation.
 The denial of benefits may be for a year to lifetime depending on the charge and the city where the person resides.

-Food Stamps and social security benefits: People convicted of a felony for possession or sale of controlled substance lose their ability to obtain food stamps and social security benefits.
-The person’s children are eligible for the benefit but the award will be reduced by the number of people in the household with felony drug conviction.
+Food Stamps and social security benefits: People convicted of a felony for possession or sale of controlled substance may lose their ability to obtain food stamps and social security benefits if they are not in compliance with the terms of their probation or parole.
+The person’s children are eligible for the benefit but the award may be reduced by the number of people in the household with felony drug convictions.
 However, the state may still use the ineligible person’s income to determine amount of award.

 Educational Assistance: A person who is convicted of a felony drug offense and was receiving educational grants and loans is barred from further assistance for 1 year for a first time offense, two years for a second offense and life for a third or more offense.